sahandmohammadrehzaii/ghadaam-ir/README.md

-                                                  in the name of the god
+                                                  in the name of  god

 #